sanjida-akhtar/nasa-smap-single-channel-anomaly-detection-dl/README.md

 Anomaliles are detected by computing prediction errors, smoothing errors and then applying a threshold.

 ## Results
 The model is trained succesfully.
 However, obtained normalized mean absolute error value close to the value mentioned in the original paper.
+The model achieves a recall of 100%, a precision of 42.83% (~43%), and a F0.5 score of 48.39% without pruning anomalies (close to the value mentioned in the paper).
 Currently attempts are being made to improve its performance.
 ## Limitations
 Capturing continuous anomaly sequences is a challenging task.
 False positives are not pruned.
 ## References